alastairreid/RelatedWork/_papers/groce:issta:2012.md

 It also allows them to examine the idea of features being bug triggers or bug suppressors.
-Interestingly, they find that some significant triggers are also suppressors and vice-versa: reinforcing the idea that omitting features in some tests might make it easier to find problems involving the other features.
+Interestingly, they find that some significant triggers are also suppressors and vice-versa: reinforcing the idea that there is no such thing as a best configuration.

 The third experiment is a bit harder to interpret.
 There is a benefit but they also show that bad choices about what to discard and test size